List of minor Angel characters: Gwen Raiden

 In 2002, the 25-year-old Gwen is using her powers to facilitate her career as a successful, wealthy, professional thief.
 She meets Angel when she is hired to steal a valuable artifact called The Axis of Pythia, which he needs in order to find Cordelia Chase on her higher plane.
 Finding the artifact, Gwen and Angel fight over its possession.
 During the course of the battle, Gwen tries to kill Angel with an electric shock.
-However, since he's already dead, her attack actually serves to make his dead heart beat again for a few seconds (this power had been illustrated earlier in the episode, where she restarts Gunn's normal heartbeat after her own powers affected him).
+However, since he is already dead, her attack actually serves to make his dead heart beat again for a few seconds (this power had been illustrated earlier in the episode, where she restarts Gunn's normal heartbeat after her own powers affected him).
 Caught in the moment, Angel gives Gwen a passionate kiss.
 After he regains his focus on Cordelia, the man who hired Gwen reveals he had trapped her and intended to kill her with poison gas.
 The vampiric Angel is unaffected by the gas, enabling him to rescue Gwen.
 In gratitude, Gwen allows Angel to use the artifact.
 Afterwards, he returns it to her, and she presumably sells it for a high price.

 The second time Gwen appears (in "Long Day's Journey"), she assists Angel in fighting against the machinations of The Beast and takes an interest in Gunn.
 During her last appearance, she asks Gunn to help her with a mission under the pretense of helping a kidnapped girl; in fact, she is trying to steal an experimental device which will allow her to touch others without killing them.
 Gunn agrees and ultimately helps her to steal the item.
 Gwen is grateful for Gunn helping her and the two have sex once the device is installed and seems to be functional.